Xergy/HybridRunbookWorkerWalkthrough/README.md

 1. Load required modules such at AzInfo and AZ CmdLets into Automation Account (For Azure Worker Testing Only i.e. optional)

 1. Try LogA Gui for joining VM to LogA.
 Script can do this too, but it's easier to troubleshoot if it's done from the LogA Gui.
-Also, I'm not 100% the script below pulls down the latest version the Microsoft Monitoring Agent (MMA).
+Also, I'm not 100% sure the script below pulls down the latest version the Microsoft Monitoring Agent (MMA).

 1. Fix up initialization sections of scripts in first runbooks, remove gov reference in add-account for example.

-1. As Admin, load required modules such at AzInfo and AZ CmdLets into ```C:\Program Files\WindowsPowerShell\Modules``` on the HRW.
+1. As Admin, load required modules such as AzInfo and AZ CmdLets into ```C:\Program Files\WindowsPowerShell\Modules``` on the HRW.
    **TIP:** *Download AzInfo module to HRW, unblock files!!!*

 1. Run ```New-OnPremiseHybridWorker.ps1```.
 Sample parameter are shown in ```Create-OnPremiseHybridWorker.ps1.sample```